luismarques/qemu/docs/opentitan/flashgen.md

   image file.
 The Boot Loader 0 binary file is stored in the data partition at the offset specified with the -s option, mutually exclusive with `-t`.

-* `-D discard` discard any flash content that may exist in the QEMU RAW image file.
+* `-D` discard any flash content that may exist in the QEMU RAW image file.

 * `-d` only useful to debug the script, reports any Python traceback to the standard error stream.